Mythology Baby Names Fit for a Goddess or Titan

 Linus is a boy’s name of Latin origin meaning “flax.”
 Linus was the son of Apollo and Calliope, he was a musician and inventor of melody and rhythm.

-Similar names: Morpheus, Aphroditus, Midas
+Similar names: Lugh

 Narciso